Most Famous Logos With a Face

 Logo Foot Locker

-The American online sportswear store Foot Locker also has a face in its logo.
-It shows a man who has turned his head to the right and is staring straight ahead as if assessing the future situation.
-This demonstrates the retailer’s commitment to continuous development and improvement.
-The character is dressed as a referee – in a black and white striped shirt.
-This image is ideal for a trading platform because it conveys the idea of selling sportswear and shoes and an attentive attitude to it and tracking current trends.
-The man stands in the pose of a confident person and rests his hands on his hips, ready to help anyone in need.
-This approach to identity reflects the main concept of an e-commerce company.
-Below is the verbal part of the logo: the store’s name.
-It is in a mixed font with red letters: “F” and “L” are capital, and the rest are lowercase.
+American online sportswear store Foot Locker also has a face in its logo.
+It depicts a man turning his head to the right and looking straight ahead as if assessing the future.
+This shows the retailer’s commitment to constant development and improvement.
+The character is dressed as a judge – in a black and white striped shirt.
+This image is ideal for the retail site, as it conveys the idea of selling sportswear and footwear, paying attention to them, and tracking current trends.
+The man stands in the posture of a confident man and rests his hands on his hips, ready to come to the aid of anyone in need.
+This approach to identity reflects the core concept of the e-commerce company.
+Below is the verbal part of the logo – the store’s name.
+It is made in a mixed font with red letters: “F” and “L” are uppercase, and the rest are lowercase.
 All glyphs are rounded.

 Vegeta